 - Sleep appliance therapy: Children wear custom-made oral appliances which prevent the tongue and throat from closing the airway during sleep.

 Here at the Minnesota Craniofacial Center, we can help your child breathe better.
 If your child snores or has been diagnosed with a sleep breathing disorder, your doctor may first suggest to have your child’s tonsils and adenoids evaluated by a specialist.
 If breathing issues persist, we can provide them with oral appliances or orthodontic treatment as needed to help them develop properly and sleep better.
-We can also provide or recommend adjunctive treatment measures, such as myofunctional therapy, to address mouth breathing and proper swallowing and tongue function.
+We can also provide or recommend adjunctive treatment measures, such as myofunctional therapy to address mouth breathing and proper swallowing and tongue function.
 Allergy treatment can also be important.

 How do I find out if my child has sleep apnea?